The Two Solitudes - Through a Lens Darkly

 An article in the May 3, 1845 Kingston Gazette and Chronicle tells of “the most shocking event that has ever occurred in this neighbourhood” on the banks of the Gatineau.
 The article goes on to describe how an argument over a paddle resulted in the death of a “fine stalwart Highlander named McCrae ... from Lancaster” at the hands of Andrew Leamy of Hull.
 A trial was eventually held and 29 yr.-old Andrew was again acquitted of all charges.

 On Sept.
 19, 1849, two days after the infamous Stony Monday Riot , Andrew Leamy, Ruggles Wright Sr. and Jr. and cousin, Joshua Wright, were stopped from entering Bytown on the Union Bridge by troops.
 They had intended to roll one of Wright's Town's 3-pound cannons to the Sappers Bridge to put an end to the (ahem) argument that had started on Monday.
-Loosely speaking, for there were many exceptions, Lower Town residents, mostly working class, Roman Catholic, Francophone and Irish settlers, supported Reform, while the wealthier, largely English, Protestant elite of Upper Town favoured the Tories.
-Even given that description, it is pretty hard to figure out which side Leamy & the Wrights were backing.
-Each of the four were a member of the community's elite, but Leamy was Irish Catholic and the Wrights were English Protestants.
+Generally, the Radical Protestants and Roman Catholics (Francophone and Irish settlers) supported Reform, while the English Protestants of Upper Town favoured the Tories.
+Leamy & the Wrights were backing Reform.
+Each of the four was a member of the community's elite, Leamy was Irish Catholic and the Wrights were English Protestants.

 But was he a Shiner?
 There is nothing in those events that either links him to Aylen's struggle for dominance, or to the oft-mentioned culture clash between Irish and French.
 To the contrary, Leamy's partnership with the French-Canadian Catholics in Wright's Town, speaks for itself.
 For instance, he worked tirelessly along with Père Reboul to achieve the emancipation of school governance for the county.
 The result was the creation of the county's first independent School Commission in 1866, of which he was elected as its first President.